OrnelieManz/Microservices_with_Restful_APIs_and_flask/README.md

 - Creation of Restful APIs endpoints to expose CRUD operations

-- Restful APIs endpoints testing with POSTMAN
+- Restful APIs endpoints testing with POSTMAN (querying with GraphQL)

+- Swagger documentation